 Further information on how currency risk is managed is provided in the Risk report.
 The currency denominations of the Group's net assets are shown in the table below.
 The sensitivity analysis demonstrates the exposure of the Group's net assets to movements in foreign currency exchange rates.
-The hedging strategy is discussed on page 44.
+The hedging strategy is discussed in the Financial review.